Refused a Mortgage, What Now?

 Frustration is what follows that heart-dropping moment when you discover your hopes feeling shattered by having a mortgage perhaps agreed in principle and then later pulled from under your feet.
 What to do now is to get yourself clued up about the approval processes involving the bank, broker, underwriter, affordability tests and everything else that happens behind the scenes so you know what criteria you have to meet in order to be approved.

 Chances are if you’re reading this, you’ll have been refused a mortgage.
 What next to do is read the entire page here to understand the mortgage approval and/or denial reasons and how to find out what’s caused your recent offer to fall through and increase your chances of approval BEFORE you apply to anywhere else.

-1st UK have access to a wide variety of market leading lenders which allows us to consider almost all lending applications.
+1st UK has access to a wide variety of market-leading lenders which allows us to consider almost all lending applications.
 If you’ve been declined elsewhere we can almost certainly help you.
 Feel free to make an enquiry using the form below.